cepthomas/SbotPdb/README.md

 There's a fair amount hacked from [remote-db](https://github.com/ionelmc/python-remote-pdb) with the addition of ST plugin hooks.

 Built for ST4 on Windows.
-Linux should work but is untested.
+Linux and OSX should be ok but are minimally tested - PRs welcome.

 ## Features